 Lily tattoos can be either large or small.
 Some of the most popular places to put them include:

 - Upper leg (if adding crawling vines)

-Even if you cannot find any particular meaning behind a lily to make it special for your body art, still consider getting one simply because they are beautiful and vibrant flowers that make fantastic works of art!
-Go it alone or add some butterflies, dragonflies or birds.
-Almost any other add on design can enhance the beauty of the lily!
+Even if you cannot find any particular meaning behind a lily to make it unique for your body art, still consider getting one simply because they are beautiful and vibrant flowers that make fantastic works of art!
+Get it alone, or add some butterflies, dragonflies, or birds.
+Almost any other add-on design can enhance the beauty of the lily!